Overview

 elect to retain custody of certain assets.
 Clients receive valuation and transaction statements directly from their qualified custodian

 on a monthly or quarterly basis.
-Clients that receive reports containing holdings, transactions, or valuations from FLP should
+Clients who receive reports containing holdings, transactions, or valuations from FLP should

 carefully review and compare our reports with their qualified custodian’s statements.